digitalbias/digitalbias.github.io/_pages/author.md

 ## Past Projects

+### Imperial Champion

+**Single sentence description**: A fantasy thriller about a callow youth who struggles to prove his innocence after being framed for the murder of the emperor.

+I began writing this when I was in Brandon Sanderson's writing class at BYU in 2013.
+I worked through about 50% of the story and then found I had written myself into a bit of a corner.
+It's totally salvageable, but I lost interest and decided to give it a bit of a rest from it.
+When the first draft of Rift Walker is completed I'll return to this, reread it and then begin working on it again.

+Once the first editorial pass is done on Rift Walker I'll do an editorial pass on this and see what I can do to make it workable.

 ### Change Reaction

-**Single sentence description**: A science-fiction/super hero action story about a college freshman who is plunged into a world of corporate suppression and super-powers.
+**Single sentence description**: A science-fiction/super hero action story about a college freshman who is plunged into a world of corporate suppression and human augmentation.

 Came up with the idea with two friends of mine in high school.
 We co-wrote a number of chapters.
 After years in the drawer I pulled out the idea and wrote it for NaNoWriMo in 2004.

 Status?
 Needs a lot of polish before it's even decent.
 There are parts when I just summarized what I wanted to happened instead of actually writing the scenes.

-### Imperial Champion

-**Single sentence description**: A fantasy thriller about a callow youth who struggles to prove his innocence after being framed for the murder of the emperor.

-I began writing this when I was in Brandon Sanderson's writing class at BYU in 2013.
-I worked through about 50% of the story and then found I had written myself into a bit of a corner.
-It's totally salvageable, but I lost interest and decided to give it a bit of a rest from it.
-When the first draft of Rift Walker is completed I'll return to this, reread it and then begin working on it again.
+Fiction-wise, this will probably be the third book I tackle, after Rift Walker and Imperial Champion.
+I expect it to be somewhere around 80K words.